Share:

 - design and manufacture of x-ray gratings

-- investigating interferometry and (tissue-induced) phase contrast techniques
+- investigating interferometry and (tissue-induced) phase contrast techniques as well as development of usable phase contrast systems

-- combining modalities for clinically relevant hybrid cameras
+- combining modalities for clinically relevant hybrid cameras (e.g. coupling x-ray CT to SPECT and PET, ultrasound, optical, MRI or other modalities)

-- software algorithms which estimate patient dosimetry
+- software algorithms and imaging protocols to estimate patient dosimetry

 Additional support